Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Experiments and Results

 \section{Experiments and Results}

-We perform experiments on synthetic data as well as real data to verify the efficacy of our method in finding the set of high-probability solutions and in estimating calibrated confidence scores.
-The experimental scenarios are solved with QA, Simulated Annealing (SIM), and exact exhaustive search using the presented energy formulation and with k-means as a baseline method, which all optimize for the same cost objective.
+We perform experiments on synthetic as well as real data to verify the efficacy of our method in finding the set of high-probability solutions and in estimating calibrated confidence scores.
+The experimental scenarios are solved with QA, Simulated Annealing (SIM), and exact exhaustive search using the presented energy formulation and with k-means as a baseline method.
 This further allows us to understand the limitations and required work when deploying the approach to real quantum computers.